flowdev/spaghetti-cutter/README.md

 - God: A god package can see and use everything.
 You should use this with great care. `main` is the only default god package used if no explicit package is given.
 You should only rarely add more.
-You can switch `main` to a standard package with the `no-god` switch.
+You can switch `main` to a standard package with the `noGod` configuration key.
 This makes sense if you have got multiple `main` packages with different dependencies.

-Any of these rules can be overwritten with an explicit `allow` directive.
+These cases needn't be used and can be overwritten with explicit configuration.

+## Usage

+You can simply call it with `go run github.com/flowdev/spaghetti-cutter` from anywhere inside your project.
+This will give you an error messages and an exit code bigger than zero because you didn't configure the `spaghetti-cutter` yet.
+This is the way is is preventing spaghetti code.
+So it really is more a spaghetti preventer than a spaghetti cutter but that wouldn't give a nice title nor a nice image.

 ### Configuration

-It is strongly recommended to use a JSON configuration file `.spaghetti-cutter.json` in the root directory of your project.
+It is mandatory to use a JSON configuration file `.spaghetti-cutter.json` in the root directory of your project.
 This serves multiple purposes:
 - It helps the `spaghetti-cutter` to find the root directory of your project.
 - It saves you from retyping command line options again and again.
-- It documents the structure within the project.
+- It is valuable documentation especially for developers new to the project.

 The configuration can have the following elements:
 - `tool`, `db` and `god` for tool, database and god packages as discussed above.
+- `allowOnlyIn`: for restricting a package to be used only in some packages (allow "key" package only in "value" packages).
-- `allow`: for allowing additional dependencies.
+- `allowAdditionally`: for allowing additional dependencies (for "key" package allow additionally "value" packages).
 - `size`: the maximum allowed size/complexity of a package.
 Default is `2048`.
-- `no-god`: `main` won't be god package.
+- `noGod`: `main` won't be god package.
-- `ignore-vendor`: ignore vendor directories when searching for the project root
-- `root`: explicit project root.
-Should be given by the position of the config file instead.
-  (only makes sense as a command line argument).

 The size configuration key prevents a clever developer from just thowing all of the spaghetti code into a single package.